 A listing of records that are past or at their time for disposal according to the Records Retention and Disposal Schedule or the Employment Standards Act is attached.
 Not all types of files listed are named specifically in the retention schedule.
 In that case the retention for a similar type of record is to be used.
+For the files that are from older divisions that contain more than one kind of record, we have used the longest retention period that applies to a record in that file to determine retention for that folder.
+Where files contained minutes or financial statements, those records were pulled from the file.

 The record of disposal of records, i.e. the attached list, is a permanent record that must be retained permanently.
+The list is large this month.

 A letter will be sent to the Saskatchewan Archives offering them the records which do not contain personal information.
-Any records offered to Archives or which they are not interested in retaining will be shredded.
-We require Board approval for this.
+It is hoped that archives will want some of the records as there are records going back as far as the late 1800's.
+Any records offered to Archives from the list which they are not interested in retaining will be shredded.
+We require Board approval for the disposal.